khannuuuuur/ECE176_U-net/README.md

 # ECE176_U-net

-Implement and optimize U-net for MBRSC dataset
+Small project where I practice implementing and optimizing a U-net architecture for the MBRSC dataset